PRE-SCHOOL | Holiday Club |

 We do not smack, shake or slap the children, nor do we use any actions to frighten them.
 We try always to be positive in our approach, to meet each child's individual needs and to treat the children with respect while they are in our care.

-We will take positive action to discourage any discrimination that we find in the Pre-School and we have a complaints procedure.
+We do not discriminate against race, religion, sex, class, colour, disability or special need and will take positive action to discourage any discrimination that we find in the Pre-School, using our complaints policy and procedures.

 Health and Safety

 We are registered with Ofsted who inspect the Pre-School regularly (for the latest report see here).
-They ensure that all areas of Health and Safety are adhered to.
+They ensure that we follow the guidance set out in the Statutory Framework for the Early Years Foundation Stage (2014) including all areas of Health and Safety.
 This includes fire procedures, risk assessments, safety of the building and safety of equipment used.

 We are required to have a `Safeguarding Policy’, which protects the children and the staff.
 All accidents and incidents in Pre-School are recorded in a book.